goabstract/abstract-sdk/docs/abstract-api.md

 #### LayerFill

-Can be either of there Objects:
+Can be either of these Objects:

 - [LayerFillSolid](#LayerFillSolid)
 - [LayerFillGradient](#LayerFillGradient)